Return to Previous Page

 Common Loon almost certainly

-Red-necked Grebe possibly, breed on Beluga Lake
+Red-necked Grebe possibly, breeds on Beluga Lake

 Northern Fulmar possibly in late summer